diegoami/DA_ML_Capstone/solutions.md

 ## PROBLEM DEFINITION

+During the last few years it has become more and more common to stream on platforms such as Youtube and Twitch while playing video games, or to upload recorded sessions.
+The volume of videos produced is overwhelming.
+In many of the videos games being streamed there are different types of scenes.
+Both for content producers and consumers it would be useful to be able to automatically split videos, to find out in what time intervals different types of scenes run.
+For instance, having as an input the video recording of a Minecraft speedrun, we could be able to produce the time intervals when the game is taking place in the Overworld surface, in caves, in the Nether and the End respectively - the four main settings of this game.

+The game that I have chosen to use is Mount of Blade, of which I have several walkthroughs.
+In this game, I have identified seven types of scenes to which an image belongs:

+* BATTLE: any battle taking place in an open field or in a village
+* TOURNAMENT: Tournaments in arena
+* HIDEOUT: the warband assaults a bandit hideout
+* TRAINING: the hero trains in a field or in a village
+* SIEGE: a town is sieged
+* TRAP: hero falls into a trap and must fight their way out
+* TOWN (escape): escape from the town or castle prison
+* OTHER : everything else

 As written in the proposal, the goal of this project is to verify whether it is possible to split videos produced while playing a videogame in separate scenes.
 In particular, I was interested in finding out whether it is possible to build a model which could identify settings of frames from the game Mount & Blade: Warband.
 In this game you alternate between uneventful sequence and more interesting parts, such as Battle, Sieges, Tournaments, attacks to Hideouts and so on.
 To create a dataset I took some videos from a game walkthrough (Playlists: https://www.youtube.com/watch?v=ei-ZqMq0PDY&list=PLNP_nRm4k4jd-AJ0GwTPS1ld2YP8FdT4h and https://www.youtube.com/watch?v=pnP3b5wXMZM&list=PLNP_nRm4k4jfNLo7FkjXewFH9Xe5Uc2Pa ) where I had written down in the description how videos can be split in different types of sequence.
 For instance in this video, https://www.youtube.com/watch?v=MEhPGFEOvpw&list=PLNP_nRm4k4jfNLo7FkjXewFH9Xe5Uc2Pa&index=54, by means of this description I can categorize frames included in the time intervals as "Hideout", "Battle", "Tournament", "Town" and "Other" (for every other else=